What You Need to Know about the Retirement of SharePoint & Project Online Workflows in April 2026

 Interested in integrating MS Project with Planner Basic?
 Learn more here.

-TPG ProjectPowerPack: Your Upgrade from Project Online
+TPG ProjectPowerPack: Your Alternative to Project Online

-You want a future-proof solution for your project and portfolio management (PPM) that offers more than Project Online – that means it’s time to get to know TPG ProjectPowerPack.
+You want a future-proof solution for your project, portfolio and resource management (PPRM) that offers more than Project Online – that means it’s time to get to know TPG ProjectPowerPack, a PPM project tool that delivers executive dashboards, red-alerts and drill-downs.

 TPG ProjectPowerPack is built entirely on Microsoft’s Power Platform and offers: